1. Home

 The Tree allows you to view your page structure hierarchically, based on all the elements that you’ve added.
 This allowed you to navigate complex pages quickly and click any item to automatically open the properties panel for that element.

-3. Funnel Panel (Right Sidebar)
+3. Funnel & Properties Panel (Right Sidebar)

 Manage your entire funnel structure.
 From here, choose to add pages, and click into a page to switch the editor to that specific page: